patrikmoledo/patrikmoledo/README.md

 ### Hi 👋 I'm Patrik  <img src="cat-typing.gif" align="right">

-A full-stack developer based in Tokyo, Japan
+A Backend Developer based in Tokyo, Japan

 - ⚡ Main technologies: Ruby on Rails, Javascript
-- 🌱 Learning Python and Django
+- 🌱 Learning Go
 <p>
   You can learn more about me in my <a href="http://patrikmoledo.com">Portfolio</a> and reach out <a href="mailto:moledop55@gmail.com">moledop55@gmail.com</a>